se7enxweb/exponentialbasic/documentation/COMPATIBILITY.md

 The general status of user module support is 100% Functional for each module and all of it's views.

 - ezabout
-  - about - One Datasupplier based module view about eZ Publish Basic Website Installation / Project CMS.
+  - about - One Datasupplier based module view about Exponential Basic Website Installation / Project CMS.
 Available via /about Relative URL.
 - ezad
   - adlist
   - gotoadd